New York State

 The Making Life Easier tip sheets give simple advice for everyday parenting challenges—like diapering, going on errands, and handling tough moments.

-The Backpack Connection helps parents stay in the loop with what their child is learning at school.
+The Backpack Connection was created to help teachers work with parents and caregivers to help young children develop social emotional skills and reduce challenging behavior.
+It includes handouts that help parents stay in the loop with what their child is learning at school.
 Topics include:

 > Behavior